gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ###### Manual guide

-This manual guide is only applicable for clusters with Active Directory enabled but without Azure RBAC.
+This manual guide is only applicable for clusters with Active Directory and Kubernetes RBAC.

-The first step is to setup Teleport role with enough permissions to retrieve the AKS clusters.

 ```bash
 az role definition create --role-definition @config.json